rwxrob/pomo/README.md

 ## Install

+You can just grab the latest binary [release](https://github.com/rwxrob/pomo/releases).

 This command can be installed as a standalone program or composed into a Bonzai command tree.

 Standalone